nurielleve/software-design/docs/assignment3.md

 ## Summary of Changes of Assignment 2
-Author(s): Amanda, Nuriel, Lucy, Dominic
+Authors: Amanda, Nuriel, Lucy, Dominic

 Provide a bullet list summarizing all the changes you performed in Assignment 2 for addressing our feedback.